Blog of employees

 What's the trick?

-First, the effective shading from the sun's slanting rays by means of projecting cubes of wooden slats across the façade.
-Second, a departure from rigid structures and creating space for landscaping in the open air.
-And thirdly, the abundance of plants that make the façade look interesting not only from the outside but also from the inside.
+First, effective shading from the sun's slanting rays, thanks to projecting boxes of wooden slats across the façade.
+Second, a move away from rigid structures and toward open-air space for greenery.
+And third, an abundance of plants that make the façade look interesting not only from the outside but also from the inside.

 Tony Fruit Office in Ho Chi Minh City.
 TAA DESIGN Architects.